sodadata/docs/soda/quick-start-sodacl.md

 **Soda Checks Language (SodaCL)** is a YAML-based, domain-specific language for data reliability.
 Used in conjunction with Soda Core, Soda’s open-source, command-line tool, you use SodaCL to write checks for data quality, then use Soda Core to scan the data in your data source and execute those checks.

-After installing Soda Core, you connect Soda Core to your data source (Snowflake, BigQuery, etc.) by defining connection details such as host, username, and password, in a **configuration YAML** file.
+After installing Soda Core, you connect Soda Core to your data source (Snowflake, BigQuery, etc.) by defining connection details such as host, username, and password, in a **configuration YAML** file (except SparkDF, which is [special]({% link soda-core/configuration.md %}#connect-to-apache-spark-dataframes)).
 Then, you define your Soda Checks for data quality in a **checks YAML** file.

 A **Soda Check** is a test that Soda Core performs when it scans a dataset in your data source.
 When you use Soda Core to run a scan on data in your data source, you reference both the configuration and checks YAML files in the scan command.

 A **Soda scan** executes the checks you defined in the checks YAML file and returns a result for each check: pass, fail, or error.
-(Optionally, you can configure a check to warn instead of fail by setting an alert configuration.)
+(Optionally, you can configure a check to warn instead of fail by setting an [alert configuration]({% link soda-cl/optional-config.md %}#add-alert-configurations).)

 ## About this tutorial